Preamble

 To refine the rules and proceedings of the Judicial Council;

-To provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions from foreign governments, and to the organizing, arming, and disciplining of said Militia, and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers, and the Authority of training the Militia according to the discipline prescribed by Congress;
+To provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions from foreign governments, or organized terrorist or criminal organizations, and to the organizing, arming, and disciplining of said Militia, and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers, and the Authority of training the Militia according to the discipline prescribed by Congress;

-To exercise Legislation over such District (not exceeding ten Miles square), and the Acceptance of Congress, become the Seat of the Government of the United States, and to exercise like Authority over all Places purchased by the Consent of the Legislature of the State in which the Same shall be, for the Erection of Forts, Magazines, Arsenals, dock-Yards and other needful Buildings, along with the security of the Federal Government of the United States, but in all other cases, such District shall have all the same rights and be treated as any other State within this Union;-And
+To exercise Legislation over such District (not exceeding ten Miles square), and the Acceptance of Congress, become the Seat of the Government of the United States, and to exercise like Authority over all Places purchased by the Consent of the Legislature of the State in which the Same shall be, for the Erection of Forts, Magazines, Arsenals, dock-Yards and other needful Buildings, along with the security of the Federal Government of the United States, but in all other cases, such District shall have all the same rights and be treated as any other State within this Union, including representation in the Congress;-And

 To make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and Ensuring the Rights of the States and the People, vested by this Constitution in the Government of the United States, or in any Department or Officer thereof.